BiodataMiningGroup/quimbi/README.md

 Use `python quimbi_h5_parser.py -h` for further information about how to use the script.

+As the script needs the MSI data to be in HDF5 format we refer to our preprocessing pipeline [A Mad Pie](https://github.com/Kawue/amadpie/).

 ## Data Files
 It's important to place your data files in a folder called `data` in quimbis root directory: `quimbi/data`